ThorIgor/Relevant_topic_modeling/README.md

 # Relevant topic modeling

-This is reposity with scripts for similarity search and topic modeling
+This is repository with scripts for similarity search and topic modeling

 # Preperation